davidflyr/Flight-Risk/README.md

 # Flight-Risk
-Code for a little "Angry Birds" clone in Unity, with some additional features.
+Code for a little "Angry Birds"/"Flappy Bird" clone in Unity, with some additional features.